How to effectively implement business process change

 - Experience with previous, less-than-successful process implementations

-How to implement process improvement
+How to implement business process change

 Here are some other suggestions that could help you to implement process improvement more efficiently.